-Berteaux, John (2018) "Eric Ashley Hairston, The Ebony Column: Classics, Civilization and The African American Reclamation of the West.
-Knoxville: The University of Tennessee Press, 2013," Comparative Civilizations Review: Vol. 78: No. 78, Article 13.
-Available at: https://scholarsarchive.byu.edu/ccr/vol78/iss78/13
+Berteaux, John (2018) "Eric Ashley Hairston, The Ebony Column: Classics, Civilization, and The African American Reclamation of the West.
+Stanford University Press, 2014," Comparative Civilizations Review: Vol. 79 : No. 79, Article 11.
+Available at: https://scholarsarchive.byu.edu/ccr/vol79/iss79/11

 This Book Review is brought to you for free and open access by the All Journals at BYU ScholarsArchive.
 It has been accepted for inclusion in Comparative Civilizations Review by an authorized editor of BYU ScholarsArchive.
-For more information, please contact scholarsarchive@byu.edu, ellen amatangelo@byu.edu.
+For more information, please contact scholarsarchive@byu.edu, ellen_amatangelo@byu.edu.